Michael0x2a/curated-programming-resources/resources.md

 In general, most resources available will fall between two categories -- online courses, and books + tutorials.
 Online courses tend to teach using video lectures, try and be more interactive, and try and emulate the structure of a course similar to ones you might take in college.
 In contrast, books and tutorials teach via written text and allow you to set your own pace.

+### Which resource should I pick?

 Whether you prefer learning by watching a video or reading text is really a matter of personal preference. _I_ personally prefer reading, but your learning style might be completely different.
 You may need to explore and browse several different resources before you discover how you best learn.

+In addition, you'll find that most links, whether they're online courses, tutorials, or books, tend to focus on either one of two things:

+1. Some resources focus more on _coding_ and _syntax_ -- the particular details and rules about how a programming language works.
+2. Other languages will focus on _programming_, _semantics_, or _computer science theory_ -- in other words, how to use a programming language to write something that works.

+In general, the second model is ultimately where you want to end up with.
+Programming is all about taking a problem and breaking it up into small pieces until the pieces are small enough that you can write instructions telling the computer to perform each piece.
+The ability to break down a problem and see how to write a program is an ability that's independent of any specific programming language.

+However, jumping straight to the second type of tutorial can be a little overwhelming to some people, so it may be beneficial to work through the first type of tutorial which focuses more on syntax before moving on to the second.

+In contrast, some people can't effectively learn this way -- the details don't really "stick" until you see how they can be practically applied and used.
+In that case, you may want to consider skipping the first type and moving on the second.

+In addition, if you're an experienced programmer and just want to learn a new programming language, tutorials that fall under the second category might be a waste of time for you since you already know how to program and only need to acquire info about the first.

+Most people need a mixture between the two, and indeed most resources do have aspects of both.

+However, whenever I explicitly state that a resource tends to "focus on syntax", I mean that it generally seems to lean towards the first category.
+When I say that a resource "focuses on practical application" or is "heavy in theory" or "is rigorous", I mean that it leans towards the second category.

+And finally, there's a sort of third "pseudo-category" -- resources that teach how to write "idiomatic code".
+Every language has a slightly different philosophy and approach to problem-solving, and their own quirks and unique traits, and it does take some time to learn how to most effectively take advantage of these traits and "work with" the language.

+Resources that teach writing idiomatic code are an extension of category one, except geared at programmers who already have some experience with the language and already know how to program.
+They're generally meant for more experienced programmers, and are good books to read if you want to elevate your skill in a language from the beginner level to an intermediate level.

+In general, anything produced by universities and most books tend to lean towards the second category.
+Anything by Codecademy and Khan Academy, and any interactive tutorials tend to lean towards the first.
+Everything else will vary.

 ### Warning